 The scar on the back is often designed to be hidden in the bra line or bathing suit or in a position low and to the outside of the back to allow for the wearing of lower-cut clothing.
 This procedure typically adds 1-2 days of hospitalization and generally 1-2 weeks to the recovery period of an expander and implant reconstruction procedure.
 While recovery varies with each individual, most patients are typically able to resume most normal work and exercise activities by 4-6 weeks.

 Throughout his career, Dr. Orringer has had a passion for breast reconstruction.
 He's known for his innovative approach to mastectomy incisions, and he strives to use aesthetic principles in planning incisions whenever possible.

 Dr. Orringer has taught his innovative algorithm for aesthetic mastectomy incisions and has performed nipple sparing mastectomy reconstructions for more than a decade.
 He has also been recognized as a leader in the field.
 Dr. Orringer has given lectures on breast reconstruction and shares his innovative techniques with colleagues.
 In 2014, Dr. Orringer lectured and taught at the prestigious Santa Fe Breast and Body Symposium on his Algorithm for Aesthetic Mastectomy Incisions, Considerations for Reconstruction in the BRCA Positive Patient, and Techniques to Help Maintain the Nipple During Mastectomy.

-Please contact Dr. Jay Orringer at The Renaissance Medical Center for Aesthetic Surgery, Inc. to schedule your breast reconstruction consultation today.
+Please call 310-273-1663 to contact Dr. Jay Orringer at The Renaissance Medical Center for Aesthetic Surgery, Inc. to schedule your breast reconstruction consultation today.
 We serve patients in Beverly Hills, Los Angeles, Santa Monica, and Hollywood, California, nationally, and internationally.